-Consequently, antiracism has become the go-to, socially approved means to challenge what its disciples claim are the broad repercussions of racial injustice.
-Devotees of antiracism insist that being “not racist” is insufficient to overcome the pervasive effects of systemic racism; action is needed.
+Consequently, antiracism has become the go-to, socially approved means to challenge what its followers claim are the broad repercussions of racial injustice.
+Devotees of antiracism insist that being “not racist” is insufficient to overcome the pervasive effects of systemic racism; they want action.

 Antiracism teaches that white people who claim to be “not racist” are essentially racist.
 According to antiracism, being “not racist” is a passive position in the face of racial discrimination.
 Additionally, it absolves white people from actively acknowledging their participation in – and preservation of – structural racism through a framework of white supremacy and privilege.

 The two most visible practitioners of antiracism are Ibram X. Kendi and Robin DiAngelo.
-Kendi’s book, How to Be an Antiracist, and DiAngelo’s book, White Fragility, are popular bestsellers that are used to legitimize, advance, and indoctrinate people in antiracism orthodoxy.
+Kendi’s book, How to Be an Antiracist, and DiAngelo’s White Fragility, are popular bestsellers that legitimize, advance, and brainwash people into antiracism orthodoxy.

 Antiracism has become so trendy that Christians have embraced its doctrine.

-Last week I completed a course called, “Antiracism 101,” sponsored by the General Commission on Religion and Race (GCORR).
-According to its website, GCORR was created by the United Methodist Church to address racial issues both in the church and society at large.
-The course was led by the Rev. E. Michelle Ledder, a white woman who serves as the Director of Equity and Antiracism for GCORR.
+Last week I completed a course called “Antiracism 101,” sponsored by the General Commission on Religion and Race (GCORR).
+According to its website, GCORR was created by the United Methodist Church to address racial issues in the church and society.
+The Rev. E. Michelle Ledder, a white woman who serves as the Director of Equity and Antiracism for GCORR, led the course.
 A Ph.D. candidate, Ledder’s dissertation is titled: Preaching Truth: An Anti-Racist Anti-Racism Homiletic for 21st Century White Preachers.

-At the outset, Ledder is clear about what the course is about and who it’s directed to:
+At the outset, Ledder is clear about what the course is about and to who it’s directed: